ganeshpondy/aws-bootcamp-cruddur-2023/journal/week1.md

 <img src="./Images/Week-01/MultiStage-Docker-Image-After.JPG"  width="70%" height="100%">

-And we are able to run Crudder Application from the new Image.
+And we are able to run Cruddur Application from the new Image.

 ![image](./Images/Week-01/MultiStage-Docker-Image-After_Apprun.JPG)